 This hotly debated category includes diner classics and fancier restaurant interpretations:

-Consistently ranking among our city’s best, There serves a double-decker bison burger that requires a stack of napkins.
+Newly crowned winner of Atlanta Magazine’s Best Burger Battle of 2017, There consistently ranks among our city’s best, serving a double-decker bison burger that requires a stack of napkins.

 Holeman & Finch